Arrive at Amman & meet our representative.

 Also, visit Madaba Church.

 Have lunch at a restaurant.
-In the afternoon, proceed to Amman City Tour; visit Citadel & Roman Theatre
+In the afternoon, proceed to Amman City Tour; visit Citadel & Roman Theatre.

 Dinner & overnight stay at Amman.

-Complete the customs & immigration formalities to enter into Israel.
+Complete the customs & emigration formalities.

-After Breakfast, proceed to the pools of Beit Hasda, where Jesus held the crippled man.
-From there, take the Via Dolorosa (Way of Grief), traditionally accepted as the last route trodden by Jesus.
+Visit Saint Ann's Churc and from there, take the Via Dolorosa (Way of Grief), traditionally accepted as the last route trodden by Jesus.

 Follow the 14 Stations of the Cross to Golgotha, the place where Jesus was crucified marking significant events along the route.

-You will see the Pilate's Judgments Hall, the Chapel of the Flagellation, where according to tradition, the Roman soldiers scourged Jesus and placed a crown of thorns on his head, the Ecce Homo Arch and the Convent of the Sisters of Zion.
+You will see the Pilate's Judgments Hall, the Chapel of the Flagellation, where according to traditions, the Roman soldiers scourged Jesus and placed a crown of thorns on his head, the Ecce Homo Arch and the Convent of the Sisters of Zion.

 Early tradition held that Pontius Pilate stood here and thundered “Ecce Homo!” which means Behold the man!
 This is what Pilate said when he presented Jesus to the crowd.